symfony-tools/carsonbot/README.md

 The process can be interrupted with anyone making a comment on the issue or the "Keep open" label is added.

-### Suggest reviewers

-Carson can look at the PR to figure out who will be a good candidate to review the changes.
-This can be triggered by someone can make a comment in a PR to say `@carsonbot find me a reviewer please` (or really anything with `@carsonbot` and `review` on the same line).

-Carson will also try to find a reviewer if there is no activity on a new PR within the first 20 hours.

 ### Add a warning if pull request target unsupported branch

 If a PR is opened towards a branch that is not maintained anymore, Carson will